CodeHubOrg/AngularJS-2-seed-build-test-with-F1App/README.md

 When you run this app, and go to /members.html, you will get a list of the members.
 You can also search for keywords that will look through the whole profile of a member and filter.
 See how many you get when you enter 'Drupal','Wordpress','Accessibility' and 'Javascript' :).

 So, I just sneakily piggybacked on the existing app.
-The time to prepare the workshop didn't allow for  :S.
+The time to prepare the workshop didn't allow for more :S.

 Anyway, if you are a beginner with Angular, best to hop over to the tutorials mentioned above, but if you want to clone and run this modified one: